'Humor is healing': Laughter soothes nerves during COVID-19 trauma

 “It’s a really powerful way to manage the unmanageable.
 Just to make fun of it and to gain control by laughing at it.
 That’s a really powerful psychological move we can make,” Truman said.

-With New York at the epicenter of the U.S. crisis, Governor Andrew Cuomo enlisted comic actor Danny DeVito to drive home the very serious message about self-quarantining.
+With New York at the epicenter of the U.S. crisis, Governor Andrew Cuomo enlisted comic actor Danny DeVito to drive home the very serious message about self-quarantining. here

 “Stay home,” DeVito, 75, said in a widely aired public service announcement.
 “We got this virus, this pandemic, and you know young people can get it, and they can transmit it to old people, and the next thing you know - ‘Gghhhhkk, I’m outta there!’”